rmeloamaro/docs/docs/manual/projects/resource-model-sources/gcp-gke.md

 ::: enterprise
 :::

-The GCP GKE (Google Kubernetes Engine) Resource Model Source allows you to import your GKE clusters as nodes within Rundeck.
-This plugin provides node source functionality for managing and executing jobs on your Google Cloud Platform Kubernetes clusters directly from Rundeck.
+The GCP GKE (Google Kubernetes Engine) Resource Model Source allows you to import your GKE clusters as nodes within Runbook Automation.
+This plugin provides node source functionality for managing and executing jobs on your Google Cloud Platform Kubernetes clusters directly from Runbook Automation.

 ### Configuration

 To configure the GCP GKE Resource Model Source:

-1. In your Rundeck project, go to "Project Settings" > "Edit Nodes".
+1. In your project, go to "Project Settings" > "Edit Nodes".
 2. Click "Add a new Node Source".
 3. Select "GCP Kubernetes Engine Clusters" from the list of available node sources.
 4. Configure the following settings: